This is a summary of points to consider as you add a new top-level page in CMS, and to review during the go-live process.

 - Visually confirm no draft versions are listed for contents you want to be available to visitors

-- If present, publish any remaining drafts you want site visitors to see
+- Publish any unpublished draft versions you want page visitors to be able to see

-- Verify footer contents contain site information, per University Relations guidelines - how to update footer contents
+- Verify footer contents contain department contact information, per University Relations guidelines - how to update footer contents

 - Verify spelling and grammar errors have been removed

-- Verify there are no links to the organization's old Web site--these will no longer work after go-live.
+- If the department's page URL is changing: verify there are no links to the old website–these will no longer work after go-live.

-Click all links in the site to confirm the old site does not appear
+Click all links in the new workspace to confirm old pages do not appear

-- Verify headings have been used only as page/document headings, not for "making text green" or arbitrarily changing text size of the page -- see accessibility of headings
+- Verify headings have been used only as page/document headings, not for "making text green" or "making text big"—see accessibility of headings

-- Verify content has been organized to fit the needs of visitors and uses their vocabulary, not the needs and vocabulary of the organization/site authors
+- Verify content has been organized to fit the needs of visitors and uses their vocabulary, not the needs and vocabulary of the organization and page authors

-- Verify the home page does not contain only "Welcome to our site ... " Instead, it contains important, relevant content that you will keep up-to-date
+- Verify the department main page does not contain "Welcome to our site..."
+Instead, it contains important, relevant content that you will keep up-to-date

 - View pages with different text sizes (use the text size buttons )